UniformCSS/docs/docs/theming/breakpoints.md

 ## Breakpoints

-By default, responsive properties will be generated for each breakpoint.
-Breakpoints are defined as `screens` in Uniform and breakpoints can be overwritten or extended.
+By default, all properties that have the `responsive` setting enabled will generate a screen specific variants for each breakpoint.
+Breakpoint settings are defined as `screens` in your configuration and these can be both overwritten or extended.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}

 ---